Data privacy statement

 - Social media (e.g. Facebook, Instagram, LinkedIn)

-This information, as well as the content of our website, is stored on servers of our software partner HubSpot.
+This information as well as the content of our websites fohhn.com and services.fohhn are stored on servers in Frankfurt am Main belonging to our software partner HubSpot.
 It can be used by us to contact visitors to our website and to determine which of our company's services are of interest to them.
 All information we collect is subject to this data protection policy.

 a) Contact form of HubSpot